Balibo (2009) – Special Screening + In-Conversation

-Join us for a special screening of Balibo (2009), introduced by the film's acclaimed director and RMIT Adjunct Professor, Robert Connolly.
+Join us for a special screening of Balibo (2009), as part of the 14th Australian Media Traditions Conference.

 Presented in association with the 14th Australian Media Traditions Conference, and its theme 'Archives and Archetypes: Recovery and Renewal', this event highlights the vital role archives can play in uncovering hidden histories.